Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Introduction

 \subsection{Approximate Posterior Inference and Sampling}

-The gold standard of parameter estimation and inference for spike-and-slab regression with a continuous mixture of Gaussian prior on the coefficients is Gibbs sampling as introduced by \cite{George1993}.
-However, in high-dimensional regression settings as well as large sample size scenarios other more scalable approximate methods for posterior parameter estimation and inference are required due to an intense computational burden and some matrix inversions becoming infeasible.
+The gold standard of parameter estimation and inference for spike-and-slab regression with a continuous mixture of Gaussians prior is Gibbs sampling \citep{George1993}.
+However, in high-dimensional regression settings as well as large sample size scenarios other more scalable approximate methods are required due to the intense computational burden.

-Expectation propagation (EP) \citep{Minka2001} or variational inference \citep{jordan1999, wainwight2008} algorithms redefine the problem of approximating probability densities through optimization \citep{Blei2017}.
+Expectation propagation (EP) \citep{Minka2001} or variational inference \citep{jordan1999} algorithms redefine the problem of approximating densities through optimization \citep{Blei2017}.
 Both of these methods have been extensively studied for spike-and-slab regression problems \citep{Hernandez-Lobato2013, Carbonetto2012}.
 The EP algorithm however poses several challenges as it is computationally intensive for even moderate sample sizes, there is no guarantee of convergence, and its poor performance for multimodal posteriors due to the problematic need to incorporate all modes in its approximation \citep{Bishop2006}.
-Poor approximations to the posterior in variational inference can arise due to slow convergence of the optimization problem, a simplistic choice of variational families, or due to underestimation of the posterior variance as the KL-divergence tends to under-penalize thin tails \citep{Blei2017, yao18a}.
+Poor variational approximations can arise due to slow convergence, a simplistic choice of variational families, or due to underestimation of the posterior variance as the KL-divergence tends to under-penalize thin tails \citep{yao18a}.